Understanding Docker Containers Before You Install

 Networking Between Containers

-# In your PHP application configuration
+# Correct approach in your application configuration

 $dbHost = 'db';